 Despite their versatile design, rolling backpacks are not going to be for everyone.

-- Their back panels are much more rigid than a conventional backpack, and often don’t employ the comfort features e.g. breathable mesh, than standard backpacks do.
+Their back panels are much more rigid than a conventional backpack, and often don’t employ the comfort features like a breathable mesh, for example, that standard backpacks do.
 Rolling backpacks won’t curve against your spine as well as non-rolling backpacks.

 Things to Consider Before Purchasing a Wheeled Backpack